10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 Check Price on Amazon

-My review: I was going to say this is one of the more expensive BaoFeng radios and although that may be true, let’s be honest, each of their radios is priced to sell and provide excellent value.
+My review: I was going to say this is one of the more expensive BaoFeng radios, and although that may be true, let’s be honest, each of their radios is priced to sell and provides excellent value.

-As a matter of fact, I and many ham lovers highly recommend BaoFeng products and the company has a long good standing reputation in this niche.
+As a matter of fact, many ham lovers and I highly recommend BaoFeng products and the company has a long-standing reputation in this niche.

 This particular radio was actually designed in the US specifically for people residing in the US.

-Included in the deal are the amazing 7” V-85 antenna, a power adapter, a rather nice ear-piece (usually the included ear-pieces are junk), belt clip, hand strap, and the charger with a nice little dock.
-These can be difficult to use so BaoFeng offers you a year of concierge service.
+Included in the deal are the amazing 7″ V-85 antenna, a power adapter, a rather nice earpiece (usually, the included earpieces are junk), a belt clip, a hand strap, and the charger with a nice little dock.
+These can be difficult to use, so BaoFeng offers you a year of concierge service.
 Have a question?
-Call them up and they’ll getcha fixed up.
+Call them up, and they’ll get fixed up.

 Key Features